stefanverhoeff/friends-map/README.md

 - ~~Fix race condition "FB.getLoginStatus() called before calling FB.init()."~~ Think I got it with custom event
 - Limit map moving and zooming to not out of screen
 - Show read friend count instead of waiting with timeout
-- Group friends list by continent/country/city.
+- Group and sort friends list by continent/country/city.
 Lat/lng based?
   - Look into clustering in JSLA
   - Try random delta for positioning
 - ~~Upgrade jHere~~